dims/skunkworks/v3/docs/blogpost.md

 ## Bonus

-If you were keen observer and noticed that we forwarded port `8265` as well, point your browser to look at the Ray dashboard!
+If you were a keen observer and noticed that we forwarded port `8265` as well, point your browser to look at the Ray dashboard!

 - http://localhost:8265/#/overview
 - http://localhost:8265/#/cluster